 Both the ATP and WTA, who control the men's and women's tours, retaliated by stripping ranking points from the tournament.

 For the first time since his debut in 1999 -- notwithstanding the Covid-cancelled 2020 edition -- Federer will be a no-show as the 40-year-old recovers from knee surgery.

 Also missing is Germany's world number two Alexander Zverev, who suffered serious ankle ligament damage in an horrific injury in his French Open semi-final against Nadal.

-Djokovic and Nadal, ranked three and four, are the top seeds meaning if they are to face each other for the 60th time, it can only be in the final, AFP reported.
+Djokovic and Nadal, ranked three and four, are therefore the top seeds meaning if they are to face each other for the 60th time, it can only be in the final.

-His refusal to be vaccinated is likely to rule him out of the US Open later this year.
+His refusal to be vaccinated against Covid-19 will rule him out of the US Open later this year.